edhlee/Deep-COVID-DeteCT/README.md

 ![alt text](https://github.com/edhlee/Deep-COVID-DeteCT/blob/main/tsne.png?raw=true)

-For inquiries, please email Edward Lee at edhlee@stanford.edu or Kristen Yeom at kyeom@stanford.edu
+For inquiries, please email Edward Lee at edhlee@stanford.edu or Kristen Yeom at kyeom@stanford.edu.
+We have received approval and license from Treasury to work with hospitals in Iran.